 Keith Wilbur is in his 16th year directing both the men’s and women’s water polo teams at Santa Clara University.

-Wilbur was hired in July of 2002 and has become the winningest coach in SCU water polo history.
+Wilbur, an accomplished collegiate player, is the winningest coach in school history for both programs.
 He has recruited and coached six Association of Collegiate Water Polo Coaches (ACWPC) All-Americans, led both men’s and women’s programs to their best-ever seasons, including taking the women to the 2009 Western Water Polo Association (WWPA) Championship game and has twice been named WWPA Coach of the Year.

 His men’s program achieved a No. 10 national ranking in 2009 by the Collegiate Water Polo Association (CWPA), and both programs have enjoyed extended time ranked among the nation’s top 20.
 The women’s team's best ranking came in 2007, when the CWPA tabbed the Broncos No. 12.

 Not only have his teams excelled athletically, his student-athletes have posted a 100 percent graduation rate on the women’s side and more than 95 percent on the men’s side.

 The Broncos best-ever record on the men’s side came in 2009, when SCU went 22-12 and advanced into the WWPA semifinals, behind All-America driver Jack Wall, who finished his collegiate career among the most accomplished water polo players in school history.